 |✔ High synchronisation speed|

 |✔ Integration with MS Office and Adobe Acrobat|

 Microsoft OneDrive: full Office integration

 The biggest advantage of OneDrive is obvious: As an Android cloud app from Microsoft, it is integrated into a wealth of Windows applications.
 For example, it is possible to load docs, Excel sheets, and PowerPoint presentations directly from the respective application into the cloud.
 The desktop counterpart to the mobile app is already pre-installed on every new Windows version from Windows 8.1 – an ideal starting point for file sharing with friends, family, and colleagues who prefer to move around in their familiar desktop environment instead of using their smartphone to exchange data.

 You give and receive approvals using links with expiration dates that guarantee extra security.
 There has been some backlash internationally since their servers are based in the USA, however, there have been no major complications with hacking and breaches so far, thanks as well to modern TSL data connections encryption.

 New customers get 5 GB of free storage – previously 15 GB – but don’t have to worry about functional limitations compared to the more expensive versions.
 Even with the best price/performance ratio before, Microsoft had to make a few cutbacks because of high data peaks: 50 GB for approx. £1.99 per month is still considered competitive.
-You can also purchase OneDrive as a package with an Office 365 subscription.
+You can also purchase OneDrive as a package with an Microsoft 365 subscription.
 The personal version offers one user 1 TB of storage for approx. £5.99 per month for five users and 1 TB of storage and contains special premium functions.
 In addition, there is an attractive business package.